0dayInc/csi/README.md

 Prototyping an OWASP ZAP Scanning Driver Leveraging the csi Prototyping Driver:
 [![Continuous Security Integration: Basics of Building Your Own Security Automation ](https://i.ytimg.com/vi/MLSqd5F-Bjw/0.jpg)](https://youtu.be/MLSqd5F-Bjw)

+Diagram Describing How CSI is Built/Packaged and How Users Begin Using the Framework:
 ![CSI](https://github.com/ninp0/csi/blob/master/third_party/CSI_Contributors_and_Users.png)

 Example of the csi_android_war_dialer calling 1-800-444-4444 to obtain its ANI (Its Own Caller ID):